mrhmouse/nl/README.md

 ====================
 There is always more to do :)
 * more docs
-* no double-quoted symbols
-  we need a way to read & write double-quoted symbols with spaces or other special characters
 * needs a set of core builtins must decide on a minimal set of builtins to provide
 * needs a standard library